 Universities and junior colleges are authorized to award academic degrees when the Minister of Education, Culture, Sports, Science and Technology approves the establishment of the institution as having adequate quality as a degree-awarding institution.
-Once the Minister approves the establishment, the right to award academic degrees rests with each institution.
-In addition to universities and junior colleges, NIAD-UE is also authorized to award academic degrees.
+Once the Minister approves the establishment, the right to award academic degrees in the approved type and field rests with each institution.